citp/privacy-policy-historical/e/el/eli/elitesingles.com.md

 **6.** **Your California Privacy Rights**

 California Civil Code Section § 1798.83 permits users of our website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an e-mail to [info@ elitesingles.com] or write us at:
+To make such a request, please send an e-mail to [Support](mailto:support@elitesingles.com?subject=Support) or write us at:

 Affinitas GmbH
 Kohlfurter Street 41/43